Real hypersurfaces in the complex projective plane satisfying an equality involving $\delta(2)$: Abstract

-It was proved in \cite{sa} that a non-Hopf real hypersurface with constant mean curvature in the complex projective plane $\mathbb{C}P^2$ is $\delta(2)$-ideal if and only if it is a minimal ruled real hypersurface.
-The purpose of this paper is to classify $\delta(2)$-ideal non-Hopf real hypersurfaces in $\mathbb{C}P^2$ whose mean curvature is constant along each integral curve of the Reeb vector field.
+where $H$ is the mean curvature and $\delta(2)$ is a $\delta$-invariant introduced by him.
+In this paper, we study non-Hopf real hypersurfaces satisfying the equality case of the inequality under the condition that the mean curvature is constant along each integral curve of the Reeb vector field.
+We describe how to obtain all such hypersurfaces.

 \keywords{real hypersurfaces, ruled, $\delta(2)$-ideal, complex projective plane.}

 \subjclass[2010]{Primary 53C42; Secondary 53B25.}